DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

   - The datetime can be any format as long as it can be identified by ``pandas.to_datetime``.
   - HyperTS could sort the data in time sequence if the timestamps of original input data are random.
   - HyperTS supports input data with various time frequencies.
 For example, second(S)、minute(T)、hour(H)、day(D)、week(W)、month(M)、year(Y), etc.
-  - HyperTS could interpolate the missing time segments and missing values during the preprocessing stage.
+  - HyperTS could impute the missing time segments and missing values during the preprocessing stage.
   - HyperTS could dropout the repeated rows during the preprocessing stage.